postcss/postcss/README.md

   with `prev: false`.

 * `sourcesContent` boolean: indicates that PostCSS should set the origin content (for example, Sass source) of the source map.
-By default it is `true`.
+By default, it’s `true`.
   But if all previous maps do not contain sources content, PostCSS will also leave it out even if you do not set this option.